-As lockdown began, we saw estate agents, Knight Frank, predict that prices in the capital would fall two per cent in 2020 if lockdown measures were to end during May (which we all know they didn’t).
+As lockdown began, we saw estate agents, Knight Frank, forecast that prices across the London property market would fall two per cent in 2020 if lockdown measures were to end during May (which we all know they didn’t).
 The company also speculated a three per cent fall in asking prices across the UK as a whole, based on the same criteria.

 At present, lockdown has eased and strict quarantine measures have been put in place to contain the virus.
-However, it’s worth remembering that until these restrictions are lifted, we’re unlikely to see the virus’ full impact on the UK’s housing market, with the future of property in London remaining largely unknown.
+However, it’s worth remembering that until these restrictions are lifted, we’re unlikely to see the virus’ full impact on the UK’s housing market, with the london property market, forecast to remain uncertain.

 With that being said, in the short term at least, the market, especially in London is performing remarkably well.
 UK house prices jumped up 0.2 per cent in June, as demand surpassed the levels of properties for sale, according to new data from Zoopla.
 Data that also found property sales in London to be up by a staggering 27 per cent!
 Why?
 Read on to find out…

-After something specific about the London property market?
+After something specific about our London property market forecast?
 Use the menu below to find the most relevant information in record time…

 - What’s behind London’s sudden surge in house sales?